Purchase CacheGuard

 - Activate your subscription if you’ve already made the payment.

-- Once your payment is validated, you’ll receive all the necessary details, including your License Key.
+- Once your payment is validated, you’ll receive all the necessary details, Please note that since the CacheGuard-OS version UF-2.4.1, no License Key is required to use CacheGuard-OS.

 Note: Ensure you complete the payment and validation process to activate your subscription successfully.